-1. I got advice from the professionals: The first thing I did was to talk to various counselors since they knew how to deal with fear and anxiety.
-Whenever I talked to the counselors, I would always bring a notebook and take notes so I would not forget the advice that was given to me.
-I then used their advice to overcome my anxiety issues.
+1. I got advice from the professionals: The first thing I did was to talk to various counselors since they know how to conquer fear and anxiety.
+Whenever I talked to the counselors, I would bring a notebook and take notes so I would not forget the advice that was given to me.

-2. I became an expert on dealing with fear and anxiety: I did everything possible to learn as much as I could in how to deal with my fears and anxiety.
-As a layman, I talked to professionals, read books, joined support groups, and learned from my experiences.
-I never stopped learning on how to handle my anxieties.
+2. I became an expert on dealing with fear and anxiety: I did everything possible to learn as much as I could in removing my fears and anxieties in my life.
+I talked to professionals, read books, joined support groups, and learned from my experiences.

-4. I learned how to manage my fearful thoughts: The key in overcoming the cycle of worry and fear is overcoming your fearful thoughts.
+4. I learned how to manage my fearful thoughts: The key in getting the edge off of your anxieties is by managing your fearful thinking.
 Whenever I would get a negative and fearful thought, I would challenge that thought with positive statements and realistic thinking.
-I also made it a habit to focus on the facts of my current situation and not on my negative thoughts.
+I also made it a habit to focus on the facts of my current situation and not on my negative thinking.

-6. I did not make excuses: With a lot of practice, I became very good at dealing with my fears and anxieties.
-I realized that the answers to my problems were out there, however it was up to me to find those techniques that would get rid of my fears and anxieties.
-I realized that making excuses for not getting help wasn’t going to make things any better.
+6. I did not make excuses: With a lot of practice, I became very good at reducing my fears and anxieties.
+I realized that the answers to my problems were out there, however it was up to me to find those techniques that would get my life back on track.
+Making excuses would not improve my situation.

-7. I made the choice to get better: If you struggle with fear and anxiety there is hope, however you need to make the effort in getting better.
-The answers will not come to you.
-You have to make the effort to find the answers to overcome your situation.
+8. I made the choice to get better: You have to make the effort to find the answers to overcome your situation.
 It will not always be easy, but you can overcome the cycle of fear and worry with hard work and a willingness to learn from your everyday experiences.
 It is important not to give up.